cs399f24/MoraviYum_WebApp/README.md

 An online web application designed for Moravian University students to help each other out by sharing their thoughts and opinions on the various foods provided on campus!

-Project designed for *CSCI 399: Cloud Computing*
+Project designed for *CSCI 399: Cloud Computing.*

 ## Contributers
 - [Christine Colvin](https://github.com/christinecolvin)